The Ultimate Jazz Piano Guide: Chords, Voicings, Improvisation & Harmony

 Minor ii–V–I Progressions

-These are built from the harmonic minor scale.
+The minor ii-V-I builds its three chords from the harmonic minor scale.

 For example, in C minor: